ric2b/Vivaldi-browser/chromium/testing/libfuzzer/README.md

 ## Trophies
 * [ClusterFuzz Bugs] - issues found and automatically filed by ClusterFuzz.
-* [Manual Bugs] - issues that were filed manually after running fuzzers.
+* [Manual Bugs] - issues that were filed manually after running fuzz targets.
 * [Pdfium Bugs] - bugs found in pdfium by manual fuzzing.
 * [OSS Trophies] - bugs found with libFuzzer in open-source projects.